-Total phenolic content (TPC) and flavonoid content (FLC) in F. dicranostylaFigures with different particle sizes are shown in Figures 2 A and B. It was found that TPC and FLC were significantly affected by the particle size (p < 0.05).
+Total phenolic content (TPC) and flavonoid content (FLC) in F. dicranostylaat different particle sizes are shown in Figures 2 A and B. It was found that TPC and FLC were significantly affected by the particle size (p < 0.05).
 With the decrease in particle size processed by plant grinding and sieve fractionation, the highest TPC and FLC (31.04 mg GAE/g DW and 138.45 RE/g DW, respectively) were observed in a small fraction (< 125 µm particle size), while particle size of ≥ 250 µm exhibited the lowest TPC and FLC (16.86 mg GAE/g DW and 108.58 RE/g DW, respectively).
-Meanwhile, the TPC and FLC of powder fraction of Medium fraction (125 – 250 µm) and that of unsieved powder (UP) were: 20.29 mg AGE/g and 113.75 RE/g DW; 20.21 mg AGE/g and 128.66 mg RE/g DW, respectively.
+Meanwhile, the TPC and FLC of powder fraction of medium fraction (125 – 250 µm) and that of unsieved powder (UP) were: 20.29 mg AGE/g and 113.75 RE/g DW; 20.21 mg AGE/g and 128.66 mg RE/g DW, respectively.
 Obtained results permitted to sort of the F. dicranostylapowder samples by descending order according to their TPC, as well as in FLC: Smaller particle sizes ˃ medium ˃ unsieved powder ˃ larger particle.
 Yao et al.1reported the total phenolic content of 1.78 mg GAE/g from an ethanolic extract from F. dicranostylaleaves.
 Interestingly, the total phenolic content of F. dicranostylaleaves in this study was higher than those of previous studies on aqueous and methanolic extracts of Ficus carica leaves with TPC ranging from 4.72 to 6.90 mg GAE/g WD40.
 Also, the F. dicranostylaleaves powders to have the highest TPC compared to other wild edible leafy vegetables, including Xymalosmonospora, Mentha longifolia, and Amaranthus sp leaves with 18.1; 24.2, and 16.7 mg/g GAE/g, respectively3.
 Results are consistent with other studies in terms of the effect on particle size16,35,41.
 The high amount of total polyphenol and flavonoid compounds are indicative of stronger antioxidant capacity.Indeed, phenolic compounds such as flavonoids have been reported to possess antioxidant properties.
 Therefore, a matrix rich in phenolic and flavonoids has many essential roles in decreasing the risk of various human diseases42.

 Antioxidant activity